acadadev/rosrider_doc/05_PARAMETERS/README.md

 The configuration flags allow you to customize the behavior of the ROSRider to match your specific hardware setup.
 Here's a breakdown of their functions:

-- Reversing Motor Direction: The LEFT_REVERSE and RIGHT_REVERSE flags allow you to invert the direction of the motors, useful for correcting wiring mistakes or physical misorientations.
+- Reversing Motor Direction: The `LEFT_REVERSE` and `RIGHT_REVERSE` flags allow you to invert the direction of the motors, useful for correcting wiring mistakes or physical misorientations.
-- Swapping Encoder Phases: The LEFT_SWAP and RIGHT_SWAP flags allow you to correct the phase order of the encoders, ensuring accurate position and velocity measurements.
+- Swapping Encoder Phases: The `LEFT_SWAP` and `RIGHT_SWAP` flags allow you to correct the phase order of the encoders, ensuring accurate position and velocity measurements.
-- Selecting Encoder Mode: The LEFT_ENC_AB and RIGHT_ENC_AB flags determine whether to use AB phase encoding or single-phase encoding for the respective encoders.
+- Selecting Encoder Mode: The `LEFT_ENC_AB` and `RIGHT_ENC_AB` flags determine whether to use AB phase encoding or single-phase encoding for the respective encoders.
 For AB phase encoding, both A and B phase signals are used, while for single-phase encoding, only the A phase signal is required.

 By carefully configuring these flags, you can ensure that the ROSRider can work with a variety of motor and encoder configurations, providing flexibility and adaptability in your robotics projects.

+**Understanding PWM Frequency**

+- explain pwm frequency and pwm divider

 - TODO
-- ros2rpi config explanation
+- ros2rpi config explanation, is it 0x33 for default
 - allowed skip before what, look in the code
-- explain pwm frequency and pwm divider
-- is it 0x33 for default
 - couple of rosparam commands

 __Next Chapter:__ [Updating Firmware](../06_FIRMWARE/README.md)